Ada-C13/slack-cli-reflection/individual-reflection.md

 Based on the project requirements, when Grace enters "list channels,"
 1. What is the request being made in the program?
-    - Answer:
+    - Answer: GET request to Slack Api to list all the channels
 1. Who is the client?
-    - Answer:
+    - Answer: Grace the human and her laptop
 1. Who is the server?
-    - Answer:
+    - Answer: Slack Api

 ## Part 2: Optional Refactoring